AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 Note: You must place a colon in selector names for functions with a parameter, i.e ``"keyboardWillShow:"``

-### Step 3: Getting the keyboard properties

-You'll want a variety of properties from the keyboard.
-You'll want the size, but it's also useful to have the animation properties such as duration and curve so that you can match the animation of the keyboard.

-See this [gist](https://gist.github.com/timothy1ee/bce97b123cfd90b83971) for a code snippet.

-### Step 4: Add a UITextField to the view
+### Step 3: Add a UITextField to the view

 ![Add UITextField | 250](http://i.imgur.com/HL1Ekq3.gif)

 Place a UITextField within the view using Interface Builder.
 Then, use the Assistant Editor button to reveal the associated ViewController code.
 Ctrl+click on the text field and drag the blue line to the ViewController in order to create either an Outlet or Action Handler for the text field.
 We will select Outlet and name the outlet according to the purpose of the UITextField.

-### Step 5: Offset the UITextField when the keyboard is shown
+### Step 4: Offset the UITextField when the keyboard is shown

 ![Show Keyboard Offset | 250](http://i.imgur.com/Bjiect2.gif)